Lake Tahoe Drink of the Week: Kalani’s Coconut Martini

 In our Drink of the Week segment, we’ll showcase one type of beer, wine, cocktail — you name it — to try around the basin.

-The finish is ultra clean and airy like a pate a choux made with clouds and dreams.
-Ok, that might be a little over the top, but you get the idea, right?
+Apparently the prickly pear has quite a few health advantages.
+Anywhere from treating diabetes, to high cholesterol, to stomach problems, to sunburn, this fruit seems to wear a cape underneath it’s pointy exterior.
+I’m not a doctor, but it this drink might even be considered good for you (wink, wink).

-This drink is all about letting its ingredients wave their flavor flags high.
-Whether those flavors are earthy, citrus, herbal, or just outright boozy sophistication, they all have a seat at the table.
-And if it were my table, I’d invite them over as frequently as possible – just so long as they provide enough to go around.
+I forgot to mention one of the other items this fruit is used for is to treat hangovers.
+Now, if that isn’t the circle of life, I don’t know what is.
+Hakuna matata, friends!

-Brewforia Craft Beer Kitchen is located at 800 Tahoe Blvd.
-Ste.
-No. 2 in Incline Village.
-For more information visit them online at brewforia.com or by phone at 775-298-7660.
+Caliente is located at 8791 North Lake Blvd. in Kings Beach.
+For more information visit them online at calientetahoe.com or by phone at 530-546-1000.